microsoft/BotFramework-Composer/docs/concept-dialog-draft.md

 At runtime, the main dialog is called into action and becomes the active dialog, triggering event handlers with pre-defined actions.
 As the conversation flows, a child dialog can be called by a main dialog, and vice versa.
 Different child dialogs can be called with each other as well.

 ## Anatomy of a dialog
 A dialog contains a set of event handlers.
 Triggers are event handlers that can be triggered to handle different events.
-Currently, Bot Framework Composer provides five different types of triggers in a dialog: `Handle an Intent`, `Handle Unknown Intent`, `Handle a Dialog Event`, `Handle an Event: Activity`, and `Handle a Custom Event`.
+Currently, Composer provides five different types of triggers in a dialog: `Handle an Intent`, `Handle Unknown Intent`, `Handle a Dialog Event`, `Handle an Event: Activity`, and `Handle a Custom Event`.

 Most dialogs contain an event handler configured to respond to the `BeginDialog` event.
 Inside the `BeginDialog` event are actions that should execute immediately every time the dialog starts.
 For more information, see [events and triggers](https://github.com/microsoft/BotFramework-Composer/blob/kaiqb/Ignite2019/docs/concept-events-and-triggers-draft.md).

 ![event handlers](./media/dialog/eventhandlers.png)

 Usually when a dialog is called into action, its **recognizer** will start to process the message and try to extract the primary **Intent** and any **entity values** the message includes.
 After processing the message, both the **Intent** and **entity values** are passed onto the dialog's event handlers.
-Bot Framework Composer currently supports two types of recognizers: LUIS recognizer (default) and Regular Expression Recognizer.
+Composer currently supports two types of recognizers: LUIS recognizer (default) and Regular Expression Recognizer.
 You can _only_ choose one type of recognizer for each dialog.
 A dialog can have no recognizer.

 ![recognizer](./media/dialog/recognizer.png)